zackcollier/cse201_project/README.md

 - App information stored in App_data.txt
 ### AppOrganizationTool
 - Where the app instance is run
-- Holds and retrieves from files the user and app data
+- Holds and retrieves data from files about users and apps
--
 ## [Testing](testing.md)